-Estimated proportions of sPPH for the Althabe et al. trial by the binomial and by the lognormal approaches, per treatment group; treatments are hands-off and control cord traction (CCT)
+Table 2 shows the estimated proportions of sPPH for the Althabe et al. trial by the binomial approach, as reported in the published trial results and by the lognormal approach, per treatment group.

 As can be appreciated in Fig. 3, Table 2 also shows that the 95% confidence intervals for the lognormal approach are narrower than the ones for the binomial approach.
 For the hands-off treatment, for example, the width of the binomial estimate confidence interval is 0.092, whereas that of the lognormal estimate confidence interval is 0.062, about two thirds of the former.
 The 95% confidence intervals width ratio is 67% and 75% respectively for the hands-off treatment and for the controlled cord traction (CCT) treatment.